 Not a problem.
 Nothing died in the process; only life has provided you with these amazing nutrients and benefits.
 As well, the dehydrated and powdered placenta is inserted into vegetarian capsules, not gelatin, and stored in a glass amber jar.
-The capsules I use are also gluten-free.
+The capsules I use are also gluten-free, yeast free and kosher.

 Why should I choose your services over some of the other providers in the area?

-I have been properly trained and certified.
-I have prepared over 500 placentas since 2009 and follow the utmost safety guidelines, having obtained the appropriate Bloodborne Pathogen Course Completion Certification and adhering to the strictest standards of safety as set forth by OSHA and the EPA and conforming to local health department guidelines for food preparation and safety protocols.
+I have a background in Traditional Chinese Medicine and have been properly trained and certified.
+I have prepared over 2500 placentas since 2008 and follow the utmost safety guidelines, having obtained the appropriate Bloodborne Pathogen Course Completion Certification and adhering to the strictest standards of safety as set forth by OSHA and the EPA and conforming to local health department guidelines for food preparation and safety protocols.

-I not only prepare the capsules for you, I automatically prepare a tincture as well, providing you with a lifelong supply of your placenta remedy.
-I am no longer taking clients as a doula so I can focus on my placenta clients, ensuring a fast turn around time.
+I not only prepare the capsules for you, at no extra charge I prepare a tincture as well, providing you with a lifelong supply of your placenta remedy.
+I am no longer taking clients as a doula so I can solely focus on my placenta clients, ensuring a fast turn around time.
 I will have your placenta back to you ready to start taking within 24 to 48 hours.

 Is this approved by the FDA?

 No. This is not a product.
 I am providing a service, I am not selling you anything.
 I take what your body naturally made, just as your body naturally makes breast milk for your baby and turn it into something that is palatable for you to ingest.

 Why do you use a dehydrator and not the oven?